neovim

 • NVIM_NODE_HOST_DEBUG: Spawns the node process that calls neovim-client-host with --inspect-brk so you can have a debugger.
 Pair that with this Node Inspector Manager Chrome plugin

 • Logging: Logging is done using winston through the logger module.
-Plugins have console replaced with this interface.
+This package replaces console with this interface.

 • NVIM_NODE_LOG_LEVEL: Sets the logging level for winston.
 Default is debug.
 Available levels: { error: 0, warn: 1, info: 2, verbose: 3, debug: 4, silly: 5 }